VidhiMistry1/Customer_Churn_Prediction/README.md

 ## 1. Data File & Source

-The dataset used in this project is based on the **Telco customer churn** sample data module published by IBM, which tracks a fictional telco company's customer churn.
+The dataset used in this project is based on the **Telco customer churn** (https://www.kaggle.com/datasets/blastchar/telco-customer-churn?resource=download)sample data module published by IBM, which tracks a fictional telco company's customer churn.
 The source dataset contains around 7043 customer records with 21 features covering demographics, account information, service usage, and churn status.

 Key columns include: